artcampo/DAPARS/README.md

 # DAPARS
 Suite of different parsers for DACOMPILER

-Uses DACOMPILER repository and has to be placed at /DAPARS/DACOMPILER.
+Uses DACOMPILER repository which has to be placed at /DAPARS/DACOMPILER.
+Uses DAVM repository which has to be placed at /DAPARS/DAVM.
+(both locations already ignored)